Peter Copeman: Career

 Copeman originally planned to work in ophthalmology but transferred to dermatology after he was noticed for writing a paper on styes for The Lancet.

 He authored over a hundred peer-reviewed articles and pioneered research on allergic vasculitis.
-He instituted immunofluorescence and electron microscopy in research in skin disease and paid particular attention to malignant melanoma.
+He instituted immunofluorescence and electron microscopy in research in skin disease and paid particular attention to melanoma.
 Subsequently, he travelled to the Mayo Clinic in Minnesota where he worked alongside Terence Ryan and eminent Dutch dermatologist Rudi Cormane.
 He later published, with Ryan, a classic paper on "The problems of classification of cutaneous angitis with reference to histopathology and pathogenesis".

 In 1965, at a time when leading surgeon Harold Ellis was at Westminster Hospital, Copeman, frequently known as "Dr Spot" by his colleagues, was appointed consultant physician.
 "He [Copeman] always wore a spotless white coat over a waistcoat and tie, striding the wards with a crocodile of registrars, students and nurses trailing behind."

 In the 1970s and 1980s, he helped modernise Qatar's medical services, frequently visiting Qatar as the guest of the Emir.
 In addition, he had a private practice in Sloane Street.

 Between 1991 and 2013, he was the British Association of Dermatologists Willan Librarian.

 Until retirement, he was a consulting dermatologist at Chelsea and Westminster Hospital in London and known for treating high profile personalities including Madonna and Diana, Princess of Wales.